-ITPROG 10152182 Advanced Front-End Development
+ITPROG 10152182 Advanced Front End Development 3 Credits/Un

-Students apply their skills and abilities toward the design and implementation of a complete front-end web application.
-Full life-cycle software development practices such as technology choice, project scoping, planning, estimating and tracking are experienced firsthand working with a project mentor.
-In addition, students will learn how to effectively investigate and incorporate new and trending technologies in the constantly changing field of front-end web development.
+Students apply their skills and abilities toward the design and implementation of a complete front end web application.
+Full life-cycle software development practices such as technology choice, project scoping, planning, estimating and tracking are experienced first-hand working with a project mentor.
+In addition, students will learn how to effectively investigate and incorporate new and trending technologies in the constantly changing field of front end web development.

-ITPROG 10152189 Android Applications Development 3 Credits/Units
+ITPROG 10152189 Android Applications Development with Kotlin 3 Credits/Units

 This course introduces developing applications for Android devices using Kotlin versus Java.
 Topics include Android UI layout and widgets, both in XML and programmatically; Android SDK versions and compatibility; model-view-controller (MVC); user interface and navigation; permissions; data and file storage; device dependency issues.
 Heavy emphasis will be placed on overall design and efficiency.
 It is not necessary to own an Android device, though the applications developed in the course can be deployed to one.
-Basic Java programming knowledge is assumed.
+Basic Kotlin programming knowledge is assumed.
 Development and debugging in Android Studio IDE is covered.